jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 That is it!
 That is all!
 However, this guide is by no means complete.

-This guide does not cover all the *auto-configuration* provided by SBDG.
+This guide does not cover all the *auto-configuration* provided by [spring-boot-gemfire-name].
-SBDG additionally provides *auto-configuration* for Spring’s Cache Abstraction, Continuous Query (CQ), Function Execution & Implementations, `GemfireTemplates` and Spring Session.
+[spring-boot-gemfire-name] additionally provides *auto-configuration* for Spring’s Cache Abstraction, Continuous Query (CQ), Function Execution & Implementations, `GemfireTemplates` and Spring Session.
 However, the concepts and effects are similar to what has been presented above.